SangwonSUH/realtime_YAMNET/README.md

 The system shows the top five among the 521 target events.

 Before you start, pretrained model weights for YAMNet are required.
-[Download](https://storage.googleapis.com/audioset/yamnet.h5) and put it in the YAMNET folder.
+[Download](https://storage.googleapis.com/audioset/yamnet.h5) and put it in the yamnet folder.

 ```